The Ferris State University Torch student newspaper earned 23 awards in the Michigan Press Association’s 2011 Better Newspaper Contest this semester.

-Steve Fox, advisor of the Torch and a Ferris assistant professor in the College of Arts and Sciences, said that this year’s increase in awards was “driven by editorial content” such as design, writing and layout.
+Steve Fox, advisor of the Torch and a Ferris assistant professor in the College of Arts, Sciences and Education, said that this year’s increase in awards was “driven by editorial content” such as design, writing and layout.

 “It means that someone else is noticing the good work.
 It’s affirmation for the improvements that we thought were there,” said Fox, who teaches courses in English and Journalism at Ferris.
 “It’s good to see a group of professionals acknowledge that hard work.”

 Current Torch editor-in-chief Antonio Coleman said that he was very proud of the newspaper’s staff for the earned awards.
 He hopes that the newspaper continues to improve by becoming more globally aware and by having an even greater campus-wide awareness.

 “We don’t speak for the university.
 We speak for the students.
 If there is an issue that is big enough to affect the students, we address it,” he said.
 “Issues change throughout the year.
 Last year, FSU T-shirts were a big problem.
 This year may be something different.
 We want to be aware of the issues.
 They change every year.”

 Coleman hopes that the Torch will “… be aware that these issues are coming and be able to speak on them first.”

 Fox said that this is the type of experience that is hard to duplicate in the classroom because it is real work for students.